 Santa Clara, Cayo Santa Maria, Cuba

-Iberostar Ensenachos resort in Santa Clara
+Iberostar Ensenachos Resort in Santa Clara

-We had a hard time remembering the resort name… but to us and kids it was called “The Nachos” :) We chose this resort in the area for the options that it had for kids and it proved to be one of the best places for kids activities.
+We had a hard time remembering the resort name… but to us and kids it was called “The Nachos” resort :) We chose the Iberostar Ensencachos Resort in the area for the options that it had for kids and it proved to be one of the best places for kids activities.

-The kids loved to play in it and excellent for building sand castles and burying family members.
+The kids loved to play in it and excellent for building sandcastles and burying family members.
 This sand got in every kid crack possible, but well worth the scrubbing for the weeks after :)

-Off the beach, there was also a ship wreck (you can see it in the above photo) that you could easily swim/walk to and explore.
+Off the beach, there was also a shipwreck (you can see it in the above photo) that you could easily swim/walk to and explore.
 We packed our snorkel gear, but they did have some there you could rent, and it was one of the best parts of our day for sure.

 Each morning the kid knew exactly what time the water was turned on at the water play structure.
 We spent many hours playing in this pool, and only dragging them out to re-apply the sunscreen.

 The Kids Club (Age 4-12) had daily games and activities for them to get involved in and meet other kids.
 Our kids went a few times and had a good time, Luca even won a game and was so excited about his prize!

 Food & Meals

 Regardless of where you are from in the world, I think you could find something you would be able to enjoy.
 The coffee was AMAZING, yum…. or it might have just been the sleepless nights with kids that I needed it so badly :)

 They had different themes for the evening buffet suppers, so when you get there check into those and then arrange your a-la-carts around them if you can.
-We wanted make sure we attended the Seafood evening at the buffet and it was wonderful.
+We wanted to make sure we attended the Seafood evening at the buffet and it was wonderful.
 The a-la-cart we liked best was the Seafood and Italian, both very welcoming with kids.

-During the day the resort has Snack bars, we ate mostly at the one on the beach.
+During the day the resort has Snack Bars, we ate mostly at the one on the beach.
 You must try their BBQ chicken, crazy amazing!
-They served hamburgers, fruit and fries which were our kids favourites.
+They served hamburgers, fruit and fries which were our kid’s favourites.
 The hamburgers, I think partially pork, so tasted a little different from a North American burger, but excellent.
 They also had snacks like salsa and chips, fruit, etc that were readily available.

-In the main lobby everyone seems to gather in the evening and they have lots of seating areas to lounge out in and kids scattered everywhere.
-In the seating areas they also had shuffle board and games randomly through the seating areas to entertain kids and adults for that matter.
+In the main lobby, everyone seems to gather in the evening and they have lots of seating areas to lounge out in and kids scattered everywhere.
+In the seating areas, they also had shuffleboard and games randomly through the seating areas to entertain kids and adults for that matter.

 We had a king size bed and asked for a cot for Luca which they had in the room before arrive.
 For Sofia, we brought a Graco Pack n Play, which fit perfectly in the walk-in closet.
 Yep, she slept in a closet for our visit!